keithjgrant/keithjgrant.com/content/posts/2019/01/adding-webmention-support-to-a-static-site.md

 </div>
 ```

-The keys here are the classes `h-entry`, `u-url`, and `e-content`.
+The essentials here are the classes `h-entry`, `u-url`, and `e-content`.
 `h-entry` must be on an element containing the entire post.
 The other microformat classes within indicate further metadata on this entry.
 `u-url` indicates the canonical URL of this post (specified in the `href` attribute).
 `e-content` denotes the body of the post.
 `p-name`, when present, indicates the title of the post
 (this post has no title because it is a short-form note rather than a full blog post).
-Some other useful classes an h-entry might have are `u-in-reply-to` or `u-like-of`, indicating the post is a reply to or “like” of a post elsewhere on the web.
+Some other useful classes an h-entry might have are `u-in-reply-to` or `u-like-of`, indicating the post is a reply to or “like” of a post elsewhere on the web,
+and `dt-published` to indicate the publish date.

 The tag names are irrelevant;
 use correct semantic HTML elements,